dark5087knight/TroubleshootingSim/README.md

   - Others: VirtualBox, Proxmox, etc.
 - Python **3.9+** (adjust based on your environment).
 - Basic admin rights inside the VM (you will probably need `sudo`).

+---

+## Final Note

+To get the most out of this simulator, it is **highly recommended** that the user has foundational Linux administration knowledge.
+Ideally, you should study and understand the topics covered in **RHCSA (Red Hat Certified System Administrator)** or equivalent level skills **before attempting advanced scenarios**.

+You *can* use the simulator as a learning tool while studying, but having RHCSA-level fundamentals will make the troubleshooting process more realistic, effective, and enjoyable.